jantursky/orderlord-help-driver/docs/history-section/how-to-use.md

 ---

 ## How to use the screen
-The whole screen contained from the header, filtering and the list of the results.
-The user can filter for the specific date by clicking on the black **DATE** row.
-This row is also swipeable, to the left and right for faster selecting previous or next day.
-The user can't select the date in the future.
-Quick filter by typing the text is under the filtering by date.
-By clicking on the right icon {% include icon.html name="filter_list" %}, the dialog with selecting a specific type of event will be displayed.
-The list of results with a fast scroller is displayed under this filtering row.
+The whole screen contained from the header, filtering and the list of the orders.
+The user can also preview all meals for every order - just by clicking on the row with the order all meals will be displayed.

-## Description of the Timeline screen
+## Description of the History screen
 Here is the description of the screen:
 1. **Menu icon** - opening the menu with all application sections
-1. **Name of the section** - Timeline section is the default one, but you could select another section through **Menu icon**
+1. **Name of the section** - {% include icon.html name="motorcycle" %} Deliveries section is the default one, but you could select another section through **Menu icon**
 1. **Name of the restaurant**
 1. **Delivery ID**
 1. **Icon of the order** - the last status for the order, canceled, skipped or finished